Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Food is super tempting.
 For both humans and dogs.
 If your dog tends to steal food, you're not alone.
 Dogs stealing food is a very common behavior problem, but it's also a behavior that can be changed with training.

 In the full guide linked here, you'll learn 3 steps including 1 game to help your begging dog to stop stealing food.
 Below is the overview:

 - Manage your environment to make it hard for your dog to steal food.
 In other words, make it easy for your dog to have good behavior by putting food away or using a baby gate to keep dogs in a separate room away from the dinner table.

-- Teach your dog this game to make you more interesting than stealing food.
-The game is called "It's Yer Choice" and it's broken down into 8 steps in the full guide linked above.
+- Teach your dog this game to make yourself more interesting than stealing food.
+The game is called "It's Yer Choice" and it's broken down into 8 steps in the full guide linked here.
 The point of this game is to get your dog to give you eye contact before attempting to steal food so you give your dog the food as a reward instead of needing to steal it.

 - Don't get greedy with your training!
-Have patience, practice in short training intervals, and remember to reward your dog for the smallest movement in the right non-food-stealing direction.
+Have patience, practice in short training intervals, and remember to reward your dog for the smallest movement in the right non-food stealing direction.